ZixiaoWang/tns-wechat/README.md

 A WeChat plugin for NativeScript Project.
 Currently this plugin only suport Android platform, iOS is on its way coming.

-### I wanna share my staff to WeChat
+### I wanna share my stuff to WeChat
 For Android developer, Please make sure you've gotten the **AppID** from Tecent.
-Otherwise it will FAIL sharing any staff to WeChat platform.
+Otherwise it will FAIL sharing any stuff to WeChat platform.

 ### How Can I install this plugin?
 At currently stage, the plugin still need some polishing work before being published.
 So if you wanna have a trial, or help me find any bugs or inappropriated places, you may install it via entering cammand